 Selection process and timeline

 There will be three application periods for the Collaborative Reporting Fellowship in 2021.
-The first application period opened on 12 April 2021 and closes on 28 May 2021 (23:59 CEST).
+The second application period opened on 7 July 2021 and closes on 9 August 2021 (23:59 CEST).

 Applications will first be assessed to ensure that they fulfil the basic application requirements.
 Applicants may be asked to provide further information or provide any missing documents.